dev-chenxing/jjwxc-crawler/README_en.md

 Features:

--   Fluent GUI, with download progress bar and book cover display.
--   Customize download directory.
--   With user-friendly CLI interface.
+-   CLI interface.
 -   Output in .docx format.
--   Supports multiple books download at the same time.
 -   ...................

 If you have any suggestion or have found any bug, open an issue.

-The GUI was built with [PyQt-Fluent-Widgets](https://pyqt-fluent-widgets.readthedocs.io/en/latest/index.html).
+The CLI was built with [Rich](https://github.com/Textualize/rich).

-A portable executable is available in [Releases](), which has both the graphical user interface and the console app.

 Preview: